zalando/postgres-operator/docs/user.md

 * Clone directly from a source cluster using `pg_basebackup`

-* Clone from S3 bucket
+* Clone from an S3 bucket

 ### Clone directly